 - For hardier, crusty bread or very fluffy brioche-type loaves, turn the loaf on its side (less cutting distance)

-However you choose to slice your bread, remember to move it off the Abeego and onto a cutting board.
+However you choose to slice it, remember to move it off the Abeego and onto a cutting board.
 A sharp knife will damage your Abeego.

 CRUMBS | THE UPPERCRUST OF LEFTOVER BREAD

-There are many simple and delicious recipes that repurpose less-than-fresh bread.
+There are many simple and delicious recipes that repurpose stale bread.
 Leftover crusts are not compost, they’re croutons.
 Crushed croutons are breadcrumbs.
 Your own grandmother probably has a host of recipes like bread and butter pudding, French toast and Brown Betty that requires your day-old bread.
+Oftentimes, popping a less-than-fresh slice in the toaster and lathering it with some butter and jam does the trick just fine!

 Having a close relationship with the land and cultivating each ingredient by hand, our ancestors inherently understood the value of food—and never wasted a single crumb.
 The next time you enjoy a fresh slice of crusty loaf, take a moment to connect and let us know what memories stir in you.